MFA candidate 2027, Maryland Institute College of Art, Baltimore, MD

 2023, Midsummer madness, Maryland Federation of Art Circle Gallery, Annapolis, MD

 Aysha Akhtar is a London-born artist of Pakistani immigrant parents.
 After spending more than twenty-five years as a neurologist, public health specialist, and military officer, Akhtar has decided to pursue art.
 She enrolled in an MFA program at the Maryland Institute College of Art in 2024, with a focus on painting.
-Her art continues as an extension of her prior work as an advocate for social change to create a healthier, kinder world, with a focus on our relationship with nature.
 She has participated in three solo shows and multiple group shows, including galleries and venues such as Site: Brooklyn, the Transverse Gallery for Contemporary Art, Arts to Hearts Project, and the Blanc Gallery in New York.
 In 2024, she was selected as one of three emerging women artists to watch by Women in Arts Network.
+Akhtar lives in Maryland, U.S.